-Leading Organizations Project Learning Outcomes:
+Leading Organizations Case Study Oral Presentation Learning Outcomes:

-- Analyze the failure to identify the cause of Chase's miscalculation and potential solutions. - Evaluate a leader's strengths and weaknesses in both preventing and addressing major problems. - Create your own leadership strategy for approaching a complex issue.
+- Analyze the failure to identify the cause of Chase's miscalculation and potential solutions. - Evaluate a leader's strengths and weaknesses in both preventing and addressing major problems. - Create your own leadership strategy for approaching a complex issue. - Craft and present a persuasive response via video.